Richard Riot Jaem

 Richard Riot anak Jaem (born 1 December 1951) is a Malaysian politician who served as the Special Envoy of the Prime Minister to East Asia from 2020 until 2022.
-A deputy president of Sarawak United Peoples' Party (SUPP), he represented Serian in the Parliament of Malaysia since 1990.
+A deputy president of Sarawak United Peoples' Party (SUPP), he has represented Serian in the Parliament of Malaysia since 1990.

 Born in Serian.
 He previously was the Minister of Human Resources and Deputy Minister of Foreign Affairs under former Prime Minister Najib Razak and former Minister Anifah Aman from 2010 to 2018.
 He has also served the Chairman of the Sarawak Rivers Board (SRB).

 Political career

 Party posts

 During SUPP's triennial assembly in 2011, Riot was elected as the party's first non-Chinese deputy president.

 Parliamentary career

 Riot first contested and won the Serian parliamentary seat in 1990 as an independent candidate.
 He was later re-elected for six consecutive terms beginning in 1995, all on a Barisan Nasional ticket.